cran/DatastreamDSWS2R/README.md

                            requestDate = Sys.Date())

-Another notable dataitem that returns multiple values is 'DS.USERSTATS' which returns information on the user's consumption of Datastream data.
+Another notable dataitem that returns multiple values is [DS.USERSTATS](https://developers.refinitiv.com/en) which returns information on the user's consumption of Datastream data.

     mydsws <- dsws$new()
     mydsws$snapshotRequest(instrument = "STATS",